 By Raghukiran B on Mar 8, 2016 4:54:59 AM

-In the recent past, software companies have shown their preference to release products/ applications faster but at the same time hoping that quality is not compromised.
-To ensure rapidity and accuracy, i.e. zero production bugs/ failures, the testing methodology which is often adopted is to focus on newly added features with minimal attention being paid to regression testing as it cannot be accommodated within the limited time available.
+In the recent past, software companies have shown their preference to release products/ applications faster with focused emphasis on quality assurance.
+To ensure rapidity and accuracy, i.e. zero bug fixes/ failures, the testing methodology often adopted focuses on newly added features with minimal attention being paid to regression testing as it cannot be accommodated within the limited time available.

 However, based on my experience, I recommend Test Automation as the right choice to overcome the above challenge.
 Test Automation is best suited for long term projects as automation requires time for setting up and to maximize benefits.
 Test Automation needs dedicated effort, time, support and constant monitoring to be successful.
 Here in this blog, I will discuss the steps to be followed for test automation.